-When the 2023-2024 budget was approved by the Warren Consolidated Schools Board of Education in June 2023, there was continued uncertainty around the educational environment in the State of Michigan due to the uncertainty of final funding amounts from the State.
+When the 2024-2025 budget was approved by the Warren Consolidated Schools Board of Education in June 2024, there was continued uncertainty around the educational environment in the State of Michigan due to the uncertainty of final funding amounts from the State.

-The following items will have an impact on the School District's operations and financial situation in 2023-2024 and potentially subsequent years as well:
+The following items will have an impact on the School District's operations and financial situation in 2024-2025 and potentially subsequent years as well:

-- The foundation allowance, which is unrestricted state revenue, increased by \$458 per pupil. - The budget revenue change related to enrollment is an estimate and will be updated when the fall 2023 count is finalized. - Expenditures associated with staff changes and retirement dates are assumptions.
-If these assumptions are not realized, it will impact the operating results of the School District in 2023-2024. - The budget for 2023-2024 includes funding sources from a number of federal and state grants to support students.
-Most of these funds are restrictive and will require the School District to create new and modify current programs to expend the funds available.
-The School District was able to make positive salary adjustments to benefit all staff members and to attract new talented team members.
+- The foundation allowance, which is unrestricted state revenue, increased by \$0 per pupil.
+There are offsets in the state aid budget for increased funding for retirement costs.
+Final determination of the funding will not be known until the fall state aid payments are received. - The budget revenue change related to enrollment is an estimate and will be updated when the fall 2024 count is finalized. - Expenditures associated with staffing levels, staffing changes, and retirement dates are assumptions.
+If these assumptions are not realized, it will impact the operating results of the School District in 2024-2025.

+- The budget for 2024-2025 includes funding sources from a number of federal and state grants to support students.
+Most of these funds are restrictive and will require the School District to create new and modify current programs to expend the funds available. - The School District was able to make positive salary adjustments to benefit all staff members and to attract new talented team members.
 This will have a continued future financial impact on the School District.